Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/alt-grading-institute/application.md

 permalink           : "/alternative-grading-institute/application/"
 ---

-<a class="button radius r15 warning expand"  href="https://forms.gle/vUGFe2JdG8CRv5uT6">Click here to apply!</a>

 ## Cost
 The registration fee is $200.
 We are also pleased to offer a pay what you can option.

 ## Deadline
+Applications are now closed.
 The application deadline is October 15, 2025.

 ## Application
 The application will ask about your teaching context, goals, and which alternative grading approach you plan to explore: